JeongWilly/ROS-B2B/README.md

 # ROS-B2B
 several camera msg type, pub/sub & logging
+recently I used to real logging data, but there's a copyright issue.
+So i think i`ll probably test it with dummy data next time.

 ## pkg description
 <b>if you want to test this code, you need to download ros2_humble in your linux.  </b>